What about compensation if you hit someone

 Amount of compensation in a car accident

 Many drivers are also interested in how the amount of compensation in a car accident is determined.
-Insurance companies base this on tables, expert reports and price lists for repair work.
+Insurance companies rely on spreadsheets, expert reports and price lists for repair work.
 They also take into account the so-called depreciation – that is, the wear and tear on the vehicle.
-This means that the injured party does not always get the full price for new parts, but the amount reduced by normal wear and tear.
+This means that the victim does not always get the full price of new parts, but the amount reduced by normal wear and tear.

 In practice, the victim may therefore receive less than he or she expected.
 This is a frequent subject of car accident compensation reviews, where people share their experiences with insurance companies.